Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Inconsistent results—colors might vary from print to print

 This method allows you to apply your design all over the t-shirt, including the collar and sleeves.
-The result is a seamless all-over print, but the process is not the most cost-effective, which means this technique is not very common in retail.
+The result is a seamless all-over print, but the process isn’t the most cost-effective, which means this technique isn’t common in retail.

 Belt printing machine.
 Source: Systematic Automation Inc.

-Using a belt printing machine, the design is applied to a fabric roll, which works like a variation of screen printing.
+A belt printing machine puts the design on a roll of fabric, similar to screen printing.
 Usually, it’s a one-color design to keep the fabric soft.
 This technique can be combined with others, like traditional screen printing, to complement the design.
 Once printed, the roll of fabric is cut to create the t-shirt.

 Belt printed t-shirt combined with other printing methods.
 Source: Superior